Where the Leno river enters the Val d’Adige valley, the castle of Rovereto towers on a crag.

-It is due to Venetian aristocrats that the castle got its oh-so characteristic polygonal shape.
+It is due to Venetian aristocrats that the castle got its so characteristic polygonal shape.
 The guard’s walkways, the moat, the keeps, the bow ram and the mighty bastion render the building one of the best examples of late-medieval fortresses all over the Alpine region.

 The castle was built in the 14th century by the noble Castelbarco family, who in 1509 handed it over to the Habsburgs.
 While it became an asylum for homeless people and a penal institution in early 19th century, it served as a military seat from 1859 to 1918.
-During World War 1, both the castle and the city of Rovereto were occupied by Austrian troops and thus merciless shelled by the Italian artillery.
+During World War I, both the castle and the town of Rovereto were occupied by Austrian troops and thus merciless shelled by the Italian artillery.

 Museo storico italiano della guerra

 Tuesday - Sunday: 10 am - 6 pm (July, August and September: Saturday and Sunday until 7 pm)